thekubebuddy/Spinnaker/READ.md

 *Deploying spinnaker on minikube is patience keeping process, with the above lease configuration*

 ### Spinnaker on GKE

-Step1.
+**All the spinnaker micro-services are deployed to the spinnaker namespace though it could be changed** Step1.
 Create the "spin-gkestack.yaml" on GKE

-Step2. expose the spin-deck and spin-gate(if needed) through spin-svc.yaml
+Step2.
+Expose the spin-deck and spin-gate(if needed) svc through spin-svc.yaml